More protests in Nicaragua, 5 TV channels ordered off air

 - All teachers transferred, fired from troubled elementary

-On Thursday the government ordered cable companies to cut the signal of the channels.
+On Thursday those channels went dark after authorities ordered cable companies to cut their signal.

-Channel 15 director Miguel Mora called it a “clear violation of freedom of the press.”
+In a Facebook post, Channel 15 director Miguel Mora called the action by President Daniel Ortega’s government a “clear violation of freedom of the press.”

+“We reiterate our commitment to the people and to the truth,” Mora said, adding that the station would continue to broadcast online.

+Channels 12, 14, 23 and 51 — the last of which belongs to the Roman Catholic Church — were also censored.